Probing multiple populations of compact binaries with third-generation gravitational-wave detectors: Astrophysical models

 \section{Astrophysical models}

 In this section we summarize the main astrophysical properties of the BBH formation channels that we consider in the paper.
-Astrophysical BBHs are believed to form in various environments, such as binary stellar evolution in galactic fields~\cite{OShaughnessy:2016nny,Dominik:2012kk,Dominik:2013tma,Dominik:2014yma,deMink:2015yea,Belczynski:2016obo,Mapelli:2019bnp,Breivik:2019lmt,Stevenson:2017tfq,Dominik:2013tma,deMink:2015yea,Belczynski:2016obo}, dynamical formation through multi-body interactions in star clusters (from low-mass stars to large nuclear star clusters)~\cite{2000ApJ...528L..17P,Antonini:2020xnd,Santoliquido:2020axb,Rodriguez:2015oxa,Rodriguez:2016kxx,Rodriguez:2018rmd,DiCarlo:2019pmf,Kremer:2020wtp,Rodriguez:2015oxa,Rodriguez:2016kxx,Rodriguez:2018rmd,Antonini:2020xnd} or AGN disk~\cite{Bartos:2016dgn,Yi:2019rwo,Yang:2019cbr,Yang:2020lhq,Grobner:2020drr,Tagawa:2019osr,Tagawa:2020qll,Tagawa:2020dxe,Samsing:2020tda}, from Population~III (Pop~III) stars~\cite{Kinugawa:2014zha,Kinugawa:2015nla,Hartwig:2016nde,Belczynski:2016ieo} or primordial black holes~\cite{Carr:1974nx,AliHaimoud:2017rtz,Clesse:2016vqa,Bird:2016dcv,Sasaki:2016jop,Raidal:2018bbj,Wong:2020yig,Boehm:2020jwd,Hall:2020daa}.
+Astrophysical BBHs are believed to form in various environments, such as binary stellar evolution in galactic fields~\citep{OShaughnessy:2016nny,Dominik:2012kk,Dominik:2013tma,Dominik:2014yma,deMink:2015yea,Belczynski:2016obo,Stevenson:2017tfq,Mapelli:2019bnp,Breivik:2019lmt,Bavera:2019fkg,Broekgaarden:2019qnw}, dynamical formation through multi-body interactions in star clusters (from low-mass stars to large nuclear star clusters)~\citep{2000ApJ...528L..17P,Antonini:2020xnd,Santoliquido:2020axb,Rodriguez:2015oxa,Rodriguez:2016kxx,Rodriguez:2018rmd,DiCarlo:2019pmf,Kremer:2020wtp,Rodriguez:2015oxa,Rodriguez:2016kxx,Rodriguez:2018rmd,Antonini:2020xnd} or AGN disk~\citep{Bartos:2016dgn,Yi:2019rwo,Yang:2019cbr,Yang:2020lhq,Grobner:2020drr,Tagawa:2019osr,Tagawa:2020qll,Tagawa:2020dxe,Samsing:2020tda}, from Population~III (Pop~III) stars~\citep{Kinugawa:2014zha,Kinugawa:2015nla,Hartwig:2016nde,Belczynski:2016ieo} or primordial black holes~\citep{Carr:1974nx,AliHaimoud:2017rtz,Clesse:2016vqa,Bird:2016dcv,Sasaki:2016jop,Raidal:2017mfl,Raidal:2018bbj,Wong:2020yig,Boehm:2020jwd,Hall:2020daa}.

-For simplicity, in this paper we use galactic fields and globular cluster as the only main populations al low redshift, and Pop~III stars as the only high-redshift channel.
+For simplicity, in this paper we use galactic fields and globular cluster as the only main populations at low redshift, and Pop~III stars as the only high-redshift channel.
 The analysis can be easily extended to even more population, at the price of an increased computational cost.

 Hereafter, we label the BBHs in the three formation channels as \textit{field binaries}, \textit{cluster binaries} and \textit{Pop~III binaries}.
 Since an astrophysical BH is a remnant of stellar collapse, the merger rate history of each channel is correlated with the SFR and with the time delay from the binary formation to merger.
-Cluster and field binaries consist of BH-remnants leftover from Pop I/II stars, whose corresponding SFR peaks at late times: $z\sim3$~\cite{Vangioni:2014axa,Madau:2014bja}.
-Accounting for the typically time delay between binary formation and merger (${\sim}~10$~Myr to ${\sim}~10$~Gyr), their merger rates is expected to peak at around $z \sim 2$~\cite{Dominik:2013tma,Belczynski:2016obo,Mapelli:2019bnp,Rodriguez:2018rmd}.
+Cluster and field binaries consist of BH-remnants leftover from Pop I/II stars, whose corresponding SFR peaks at late times: $z\sim3$~\citep{Vangioni:2014axa,Madau:2014bja}.
+Accounting for the typical time delay between binary formation and merger (${\sim}~10$~Myr to ${\sim}~10$~Gyr), their merger rates are expected to peak at around $z \sim 2$~\citep{Dominik:2013tma,Belczynski:2016obo,Mapelli:2019bnp,Rodriguez:2018rmd}.